funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 value: False
         -ex, --execution      Switch the default value of the execution time showing.
 Configured value: False
-        -f FILE, --file FILE  Read a given file and test all domains inside it.
-If a URL is given we download and test the content of the given domains.
+        -f FILE, --file FILE  Read a given file and test the status of the domains domains inside that file.
+                                If a URL is given to a source file, we download and test the content of thoose domains.
-                                The -f will work on both local and hosted files over http(s)?
+                                The -f will work on both local and hosted files over http(s)?.
+See also `--link`
         --filter FILTER       Domain to filter (regex).
         --help                Show this help message and exit.
         --hierarchical        Switch the value of the hierarchical sorting of the